|

 years to complete and provided a Jacobean style mansion house of symmetrical

-design in a large C shape, with grand Portico entrance and turreted pavilions to
+design in a large C shape, with grand Portico entrance and turreted pavilions

 a total of 86 rooms.
 The last Urquhart Laird was Major Beauchamp Colclough